vacu9708/Study-records/Computer architecture/Cache memory/readme.md

 L1 cache is in the CPU and searched first.
 L2 is between the CPU and RAM.
 L3 is in main board and the last to be searched.

 ## Cache memory works based on these principles
+`Locality of reference`
 * **Temporal locality** : Data that has been referenced is likely to be referenced shortly again.
-* **Space locality** : Data next to data that has been referenced is likely to be referenced shortly.
+* **Space locality** : Data next to data that has been referenced is likely to be referenced shortly again.

 ## Cache hit and Cache miss
 * On a cache hit : the CPU can quickly retrieve data from the cache.